Git Quick Start Guide

 6. Force push to the remote repository:

 Finally, force push the changes to the remote repository.
-Note: This will overwrite all history in the remote repository.
+Note: This will overwrite all history records in the remote repository.

 1